Billy Tubbs: Coaching career

 Tubbs was an assistant at Lamar Tech from 1960 to 1971.
 Later, he was head coach at Southwestern University from 1971 to 1973.
 Tubbs was the assistant men's basketball coach at the University of North Texas for three seasons, 1973-74 & 1974-75 under head coach Gene Robbins and 1975-76 under head coach Bill Blakeley.
 In Blakeley's first season at North Texas, Tubbs, with newly hired assistant coach Jimmy Gales, helped turn around a team that had been 6-20 in 1975, to 22-4 in 1976, averaging 96 points a game – the second highest in the nation.
 After that season, Tubbs accepted his first head coaching job at Lamar University for the 1976-77 season.

 In 31 years of coaching, Tubbs compiled a 641-340 (.653) career record, including a 121-89 record in seven years at Lamar.
 He guided 12 teams to NCAA tournament appearances, six National Invitation Tournament appearances, eight conference championships, three conference tournament championships and 18 20-win seasons.
 His 641 wins ranks 34th all-time in NCAA history.
 While at Oklahoma, Tubbs guided the Sooners to runner-up finishes in the NCAA Tournament (1988) and the National Invitation Tournament (1991).
 Basketball Weekly named Tubbs National Coach of the Year in 1983 and 1985.
 His 333 wins at OU are the most in school history.

-On May 27, 2002, Tubbs returned to Lamar University as Director of Athletics.
+On May 27, 2002, Tubbs returned to Lamar University as director of athletics.
 Ten months later, on March 21, 2003, he also became Lamar's head basketball coach for the second time.
-In March 2006, Tubbs resigned as head coach, but remained as Director of Athletics.
+In March 2006, Tubbs resigned as head coach, but remained as director of athletics.
 He was succeeded by Steve Roccaforte.
 On June 14, 2010, Tubbs resigned as athletic director to become special advisor to Lamar University President James Simmons on athletics.
 He was succeeded by Larry Tidwell.
 Tubbs retired at the end of August 2011.

 In a halftime ceremony on February 19, 2011, Lamar dedicated the Montagne Center basketball floor as the "Billy & Pat Tubbs Court", named in honor of the coach and his wife.
-During the same ceremony the school also honored Billy's 1978-79 Cardinals squad, the first team in Lamar University history to advance to the NCAA tournament.
+During the same ceremony the school also honored Tubbs's 1978-79 Cardinals squad, the first team in Lamar University history to advance to the NCAA tournament.